Pachycereus marginatus (DC.) Britton & Rose

 Mexican Fence Post Cactus, Fence Post Cactus, Central Mexico Pipe Organ, Organ Pipe Cactus, Mexican Organ Pipe Cactus, Organ Pipe, Organo

 Pachycereus marginatus is a columnar cactus with stems with 5 to 7 ribs, one central spine, and 5 to 9 radials per areole, all slightly yellowish.
 It slowly grows up to 12 feet (3.7 m) tall and develops basal branches when mature.
-The stems are with 5 to 7 ribs and up to 4 inches (10 cm) in diameter.
+The stems are up to 4 inches (10 cm) in diameter.
 Flowers are pink to greenish and up to 1.6 inches (4 cm) long.
-The spiny fruit is yellowish to reddish and 1.6 inches (4 cm) in diameter.
-The many seeds are black.
+The spiny fruits are yellowish to reddish, 1.6 inches (4 cm) in diameter, with many black seeds.